 You can pick basil leaves as needed at any time – in fact, harvesting encourages the plant to produce more leaves.
 Morning is the best time of day, but don’t hesitate to pick basil whenever you need it.
 For best results:

-- Harvesting Small Amounts: Pick a few leaves off each plant, rather than cutting off a whole stem.
+Harvesting Small Amounts: Pick a few leaves off each plant, rather than cutting off a whole stem.
 While you’re picking, periodically pinch off the branch tips, to encourage the plant to fill out.

-- Harvesting Larger Amounts: Harvest the leaves from the top down, cutting back up to a third of the total plant height.
+Harvesting Larger Amounts: Harvest the leaves from the top down, cutting back up to a third of the total plant height.
 Be sure to cut or pinch right above a leaf pair rather than leaving a stub.
 In a few weeks, your basil plants will be ready to harvest again.

-- Final Harvest: At the end of the season (before the first frost), cut the stems to the ground and pick off all the leaves.
+Final Harvest: At the end of the season (before the first frost), cut the stems to the ground and pick off all the leaves.
 Add the stems to the compost pile, and bring the leaves indoors for an afternoon of cooking and preserving.

-How to Use Basil
+How to Use Harvested Basil

-Your first task is to remove the leaves from the stems, discard any dead or spotted leaves, rinse the basil thoroughly, and allow it to air dry (or pat dry with a towel).
+Your first task in harvesting basil is to remove the leaves from the stems, discard any dead or spotted leaves, rinse the basil thoroughly, and allow it to air dry (or pat dry with a towel).

-- Steep for 5 minutes.
+- Steep for five minutes.